-With so many children needing a forever home, it comes at no surprise that some of those children are teenagers who will soon age out of the system with no family to call their own.
+With so many children needing a forever home, it comes as no surprise that some of those children are teenagers who will soon age out of the system with no family to call their own.
 What are the pros and cons of adopting a teenager?

-A pro of adopting a teenager is that the adopted teenager finally has a forever home and a family that will accept and be willing to work through some challenges they may be struggling with.
-A con of adopting a teenager is there is no time for the adoptive parent to grow into the parenting role.
+A pro of adopting a teenager is that the adopted teenager finally has a forever home and a family that will accept and is willing to work through some challenges they may be struggling with.
+A con of adopting a teenager is that there is no time for the adoptive parent to grow into the parenting role.

 Teenagers struggle with so many things whether they are in the system and need a loving home or not.

 The peer pressure of fitting in, making friends, and getting through and staying focused in high school.
 Add to that any challenges they may have with their home life.

 Perhaps both of their parents are deceased and need to be placed in the foster care system.
 Perhaps they grew up in a very dysfunctional home and have suffered great trauma.

 Regardless of the reasons for a teenager being available for adoption, there is no doubt that the healing process will be the main focus for a long time.

 Adopting a teenager takes a special kind of patience and unconditional love, and not everyone is up for the challenge.

 If you are considering adopting a teenager, it is important that you fully understand what your role will be and the many issues that will likely need to be addressed to help your adopted teenager in their healing process.